 GPS collars are used to track animal migration for research.
-In this technique the GPS data is sent to satellite then from satellite it comes to some research lab and then people apply data science or do classification.
+In this technique, the GPS data is sent to satellite then from satellite it comes to some research lab and then people apply data science or do classification.
 The drawback of this technique is that it is not scalable, tough and time wasting.

 The home range of snow leopards is approximately 1600 square kilometers and they live in the highest elevations of the world in rugged mountains.
 It is very hard to spot a snow leopards in their natural habitat and imagine how difficult it would be to catch a snow leopard in these mountains and attach GPS collars with them.
 It will take decades to find and catch snow leopards in such rugged mountains and unfortunately snow leopards are endangered species and we don’t have so much time.
 So we need more scalable approach to track snow leopards.

-2. Camera Traps
+02. Camera Traps

 In this technique hundreds of modern digital cameras are installed in various points to track snow leopards.
 Cameras take hundreds of thousands of images even millions when triggered by motion or infrared sensors when animals goes by.

 Going through every image is a very tedious and exhausting task.
 These cameras can’t differentiate snow leopards with other animals, means any animal like fox, wolf, ibex, blue sheep passes from them they will capture.
 Every single survey costs hundreds of thousands of dollars.
 Again with this technique it will take decades to count the population of snow leopards and unfortunately we don’t have so much time, we need more sophisticated and scalable technology, which is of course Artificial Intelligence.

 We all should work together and raise awareness among masses to protect these rare endangered mountain ghosts to keep them for our future generations.

 Well the thing is, once you have a snow leopard it’s difficult to go back.
 Everything is going to be slightly disappointing.
 It’s very telling what your choice would be.
 Because that’s probably how you see yourself.
 We used to play that game as kids and you’d say if you were animal what would you be and it’d usually be the opposite of what it should be.
 But all animals have got their virtues.
-You know, cockroaches got virtues.” __Daniel Craig
+You know, cockroaches got virtues.Daniel Craig